ta0kira/zeolite/README.md

 but it also requires some changes at the binary level to avoid name clashes when linking.

+### Random Access Primitives

+Random access as a language primitive (e.g., arrays in C++ and Java) probably won't happen.
+Arrays are most useful when you need to allocate a fixed number of values up front and then access positions using arithmetic operations.

+Random access will instead probably handled via a standard-library category that doesn't have its own special syntax.
+This can provide equivalent functionality without needing to worry about the details of allocation.

+### Immutable Types

+A value of an immutable type cannot be modified by any caller after initialization.
+This can be useful for concurrency, and to otherwise limit the possible places a bug can occur in the code.

+Zeolite will eventually have immutable categories, where immutability is enforced for the entire category; not just for selected values or for specific references to values.
+This should be an easy addition to the type system.

+A related concept is C++ `const`, which is used to protect specific instances from modification, either locally or by specific functions.

+An incorrect intuition of `const` is that it makes the entire object appear to be immutable.
+In order to achieve that intuition, the code author needs to understand C++ best-practices enough to design a `class` that has an "immutable view" (i.e., `const` member functions) that protects things that are accessible via indirection.

+For example, `std::vector` was designed such that a `const std::vector<X>` contains `const X` values.
+Poor design (i.e., default behavior) would allow callers to modify elements of a `const std::vector<X>`.

+This can be confusing for the reader and writer, can often be misapplied, and can require quite a bit of extra boilerplate to get it right.
+It's therefore unlikely that Zeolite will also have a concept of an "immutable view" of a value that can otherwise be modified.

 ## Other Discussions

 ### Inheritance and Overriding